The arithmetic of critical values I: equicritical quartic polynomials: The case of quartics: modularity

-Before we work out an explicit model for $\beta_4$, observe how the above remarks show that \textit{any} point $j\in\H_4(K)\setminus\{\infty\}$ lifts to a quartic defined over $K$, since we can just integrate the Weierstrass polynomial of any $K$-rational elliptic curve with $j$-invariant $j$: this completes the proof of Theorem \ref{lifts}.
+Before working out an explicit model for $\beta_4$, we remark that the above discussion shows how \textit{any} point $j\in H_4^{\text{red}}(S_4,C_{\text{pol}})(K)$ lifts to a quartic defined over $K$: we can just integrate the Weierstrass polynomial of any $K$-rational elliptic curve with $j$-invariant $j$ (the existence of such a curve is well known, see \cite[Proposition 1.4]{silv}).
+This completes the proof of Theorem \ref{lifts}.